zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-It can be further simplified by applying the [Leibniz rule](https://en.wikipedia.org/wiki/Leibniz_integral_rule), taking the time derivatives, and grouping the terms:
+It can be simplified by applying the [Leibniz rule](https://en.wikipedia.org/wiki/Leibniz_integral_rule), taking the time derivatives, and grouping the terms:

 $$ \tag{3.7}
 \begin{aligned}